Origin8-Docs/origin8-docs/dreampipe/producers/writing_producers.md

 Producers can be written in two ways:
 #### Extractor
-- An Extractor Producer takes data from an external source, transforms it and then relays it to the ERS
+- An Extractor-Producer takes data from an external source, transforms it and then relays it to the ERS
 #### Direct
-- A Direct Producer generates its own data and sends it to the ERS
+- A Direct-Producer generates its own data and sends it to the ERS

 The steps are generally as follows:
 1. Pull the raw data from your external source (Extractor mode only)